CSaunders41/aimBot/TROUBLESHOOTING.md

    - Monster count on screen
    - Weight numbers above monsters

+### Step 4: Test Invulnerability Detection
+1. Find monsters that become invulnerable (grayed out health bars)
+2. The plugin should now skip these monsters and target others
+3. Look for monsters during boss transitions or with immunity effects

-### Step 4: Test Mouse Movement
+### Step 5: Test Mouse Movement
 1. Hold 'A' key near monsters
 2. Watch the log for messages like:
-   - "MonsterAim: Found X entities within range"
-   - "Targeting monster with weight: X.X, distance: X.X"
-   - "Final mouse position: X.X, X.X"
+   - "Hotkey pressed!
+AimPlayers: False" (always shown)
-   - "Mouse movement executed"
+   - Detailed movement info (only with detailed logging enabled)

 ## Common Issues and Solutions